We Still Don't Understand High-Dimensional Bayesian Optimization: BACKGROUND RELATED WORK

 \paragraph{Gaussian Processes.} GPs define distributions over functions that are specified by a mean function \(\mu(\mathbf{x})\) (typically a constant) and a covariance function or kernel \(k(\mathbf{x}, \mathbf{x'}) : \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}\).
 GPs can be equivalently viewed as Bayesian linear regression with a (potentially infinite-dimensional) basis expansion, where \(k(\mathbf{x}, \mathbf{x'})\) corresponds to the inner product under this featurization.
-In continuous BO, it is common to use kernels that correspond to infinite-dimensional basis expansions, such as the Radial Basis Function (RBF):
+It is common to use kernels that correspond to infinite-dimensional basis expansions, such as the Radial Basis Function (RBF):

 Here, the lengthscales \(\ell_i > 0\) are hyperparameters that re-scale the search space \(\mathcal{X}\) before applying the kernel.
-Recent work has shown the necessity of scaling these lengthscales with \(\sqrt{D}\), so that the expected norms of $\mathbf z$, $\mathbf z'$ are independent of dimensionality \citep{hvarfner2024vanilla, xu2025standard, papenmeier2025understanding}.
+Recent work has shown the necessity of scaling these lengthscales with \(\sqrt{D}\), so that the expected norms of the re-scaled inputs $\mathbf z$, $\mathbf z'$ are independent of dimensionality \citep{hvarfner2024vanilla, xu2025standard, papenmeier2025understanding}.

 \paragraph{Degenerate Kernels and Linear Models.} While kernels corresponding to infinite basis expansions (e.g.\ the RBF kernel) often yield universally approximating functions, kernels corresponding to finite basis expansions have limited representational capacity.
 In particular, the \emph{linear kernel}, defined as